patternfly/training-scenarios/react-components/table-intro/step7.md

 <img src="table-intro/assets/step-7-complete.png" alt="Image of what table looks like at the end of step 7." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

 Still have questions?
-View the latest <a href="https://www.patternfly.org/v4/documentation/react/components/table/" target="_blank">Table documentation</a> for more information.
+View the latest [Table documentation](https://www.patternfly.org/v4/documentation/react/components/table/) for more information.